The Push Pull, Hot And Cold Relationship

 This need may even cause them to love bomb the other person.
 Love bombing is where the ambivalent partner will hyper-pursue the prospective partner.
 Showering them with attention, gifts, requesting to spend a lot of time together and regular digital contact.
-They will mold themselves into what they believe the prospective partner's ideal is.
+They will mould themselves into what they believe the prospective partner's ideal is.
 Telling them what they want to hear and appearing to be overly attached very quickly.
-The responding partner most often will have a mirroring low self-esteem and emotional hunger which causes them to attach too quickly.
-Love addicts will often become involved in hot cold relationships.
+The responding partner most often will have mirroring low self-esteem and emotional hunger, which causes them to attach too quickly.
+Love addicts will often become involved in hot-cold relationships.

 'As long as I do not love myself then there must be something wrong with someone who love me- and if someone doesn't love me than I have to prove I am worthy by winning that person back.
 On some level we are trying to earn the love of our unavailable parent(s) to prove to ourselves that we are worthy and lovable'.

 The ambivalent partner is now directly trying to counter their fear of intimacy.
 They will push back, withdraw and create distance to regain a sense of control over the situation.
 They may at this point seek out new relationships or if in a committed relationship start looking for affairs.
 They are essentially abandoning before they ever get a chance to be abandoned.
 The effects of abandonment on the responding partner will depend largely on how much fear of abandonment they developed during childhood.
 However, no one finds abandonment or rejection easy.
 Jovanna Casey on Jovanna's New Jump Spot blog article The Push-Me, Pull-You Dance explains: